Cordoba Minerals (CVE:CDB) Stock Price Up 25% – Still a Buy?

-Shares of Cordoba Minerals Corp.
-(CVE:CDB – Get Free Report) traded up 25% on Saturday .
+Cordoba Minerals Corp.
+(CVE:CDB – Get Free Report) shares shot up 25% during trading on Friday .
 The stock traded as high as C$0.50 and last traded at C$0.45.
-320,138 shares were traded during mid-day trading, an increase of 563% from the average session volume of 48,266 shares.
+320,138 shares changed hands during trading, an increase of 563% from the average session volume of 48,266 shares.
 The stock had previously closed at C$0.36.

 Cordoba Minerals Company Profile